jharteaga/movie-booking-system/README.md

 Now, let's create the last collection called _"users"_, and we are going to do the same process importing a JSON file, but in this case with the file named _"userData.json"_.

 Finally, let's start the application.
-In order to start it we need to make sure that the _"webpack.config.js"_ file is in mode development mode, and not int production:
+In order to start it we need to make sure that in the _"webpack.config.js"_ file the mode property is development, and not in production:

 ```javascript
 module.exports = {